hugochang1/Tutorial/Spec/Location/readme.md

   - A Queue is defined as a linear data structure that is open at both ends and the operations are performed in First In First Out (FIFO) order.
 - hash
   - Hashing is a technique or process of mapping keys, and values into the hash table by using a hash function.
 It is done for faster access to elements.
-- hash-sets
+  - hash-sets (Java)
     - contains unique elements
-- hash-maps
+  - hash-maps (Java)
     - stores values in key-value pair and contains unique keys
     - It can have only one null as key and multiple null as values
     - It is not Thread-Safe because it is not Synchronized but it gives better performance
-- hash-tables
+  - hash-tables (Java)
     - stores values in key-value pair and contains unique keys
     - The null is not allowed for both key and value
     - It is Thread-Safe
-- dictionary
+  - dictionary (Python)
     - Dictionaries is a data type in Python
     - it likes hash-maps
 - trees
   - a hierarchical tree structure with a set of connected nodes.
   - Each node in the tree can be connected to many children (depending on the type of tree)
   - but must be connected to exactly one parent, except for the root node, which has no parent
 - binary trees
-  - same as trees except there is a constrain the number of children for each parent to exactly two
+  - same as trees except there is a constraint on the number of children for each parent to exactly two
 - heaps
   - it's a special binary tree
     - max heap: the value of parents are smaller than their children